 Spring, Summer, or next Fall Semester (4-12 hours)

 Internship courses may generate anywhere from 8 to 12 hours of course credit depending on the combination of requirements utilized by the professor and student.
 Internships will be sponsored by the Director of the Applied Politics program and developed with the specific career interests of the student in mind.
 Students may engage in an internship program affiliated with another body, however, students must register for POLS internship hours (at least 4) in order to meet the curriculum requirements for the Applied Politics track of the Public Affairs Professional Certificate.
 The core courses in the Applied Politics Program should be completed before the internship portion begins, however, some exceptions may occur and will be determined by the Director of the Applied Politics.
 Students must meet with the Applied Politics Director in person regarding their internship and assignments prior to registering for internship hours.

 HOW TO APPLY

-- Choose your track and complete all required information in the online form.
+- Complete all required information in the online form.

 - Check that you have completed the prerequisites and have the proper grade requirements.